What is the…

-In the New Testament, it is the translation of the Greek word ecclesia, which is synonymous with the Hebrew kahal of the Old Testament, both words meaning simply an assembly, the character of which can only be known from the connection in which the word is found.
+In the New Testament, the word “church” is the translation of the Greek word ecclesia, which is synonymous with the Hebrew קָהָל ( kahal / qahal ) of the Old Testament, both words meaning simply an assembly of people, the character of which can only be known from the connection in which the word is found.

 We find the word ecclesia used in the following senses in the New Testament:

-A few Christians associated together in observing the ordinances of the gospel are an ecclesia (Rom.
-16:5; Col. 4:15).
+A few Christians associated together in observing the ordinances of the gospel are an ecclesia (Romans 16:5; Col. 4:15).

-The church visible “consists of all those throughout the world that profess the true religion, together with their children.”
+The visible church “consists of all those throughout the world that PROFESS the true religion, together with their children.”
 It is called “visible” because its members are known and its assemblies are public.
-Here there is a mixture of “wheat and chaff,” of saints and sinners.
+In reality, this is a mixture of “wheat and chaff,” of saints and sinners.

 A credible profession of the true religion constitutes a person a member of this church.
 This is “the kingdom of heaven,” whose character and progress are set forth in the parables recorded in Matthew 13.

 The children of all who thus profess the true religion are members of the visible church along with their parents.
 Children are included in every covenant God ever made with man.
-They go along with their parents (Gen. 9:9-17; 12:1-3; 17:7; Ex.
-20:5; Deut.
-29:10-13).
+They go along with their parents (Genesis 9:9-17; 12:1-3; 17:7; Exodus 20:5; Deuteronomy 29:10-13).
 Peter, on the day of Pentecost, at the beginning of the New Testament dispensation, announces the same great principle.

 “The promise [just as to Abraham and his seed the promises were made] is unto you, and to your children” (Acts 2:38,39).

-The children of believing parents are “holy,” i.e., are “saints,” a title which designates the members of the Christian church (1 Cor.
-7:14).
+The children of believing parents are “holy,” i.e., are “saints,” a title which designates the members of the Christian church (1 Corinthians 7:14).

-The church invisible “consists of the whole number of the elect that have been, are, or shall be gathered into one under Christ, the head thereof.”
+The invisible Church is the true assembly of redeemed believers.
+It “consists of the whole number of the elect that have been, are, or shall be gathered into one under Christ, the head thereof.”
 This is a pure society, the church in which Christ dwells.

 It is the body of Christ. it is called “invisible” because the greater part of those who constitute it are already in heaven or are yet unborn, and also because its members still on Earth cannot certainly be distinguished.

-The church to which the attributes, prerogatives, and promises appertaining to Christ’s kingdom belong, is a spiritual body consisting of all true believers, i.e., the church invisible.
+The Church to which the attributes, prerogatives, and promises appertaining to Christ’s kingdom belong, is a spiritual body consisting of all true believers, i.e., the invisible church.

 God has ever had only one church on Earth.
 We sometimes speak of the Old Testament Church and of the New Testament church, but they are one and the same.
-The Old Testament church was not to be changed but enlarged (Isa.
-49:13-23; 60:1-14).
-When the Jews are at length restored, they will not enter a new church, but will be grafted again into “their own olive tree” (Rom.
-11:18-24; compare Eph.
-2:11-22).
+The Old Testament church was not to be changed but enlarged (Isaiah 49:13-23; 60:1-14).
+When the Jews are at length restored, they will not enter a new church, but will be grafted again into “their own olive tree” (Romans 11:18-24; compare Ephesians 2:11-22).
 The apostles did not set up a new organization.
-Under their ministry disciples were “added” to the “church” already existing (Acts 2:47).
+Under their ministry, disciples were “added” to the “church” already existing (Acts 2:47).

-ITS UNIVERSALITY—It is the “catholic” church; not confined to any particular country or outward organization, but comprehending all believers throughout the whole world.
+It is the universal assembly; not confined to any particular country or outward organization, but comprehending all believers throughout the whole world.

-ITS PERPETUITY—It will continue through all ages to the end of the world.
+This assembly will continue through all ages to the end of this universe (at the end of the Millennium) and beyond.
 It can never be destroyed.
 It is an “everlasting kindgdom.”